-Tektronix Delivers Industry's First 10 GHz Oscilloscope with 4, 6 or 8 Channels
+Tektronix Delivers Industry's First 10 GHz oscilloscope with 4, 6 or 8 Channels

 Availability

-The new 6 Series B MSO is now available worldwide, priced from $ 26.500.
+The new 6 Series B MSO is now available worldwide, priced from $26,500.00 US MSRP.
 Each unit receives Tektronix's one-year warranty on the instrument and included probes (one TPP1000 1 GHz voltage probe per channel).
 For more information, visit tek.com/6-series-mso-mixed-signal-oscilloscope.

 About Tektronix

-Follow us on LinkedIn to stay connected.
+Follow us on Twitter, Facebook, Instagram, and LinkedIn to stay connected.
 Learn more from our engineers on the Tektronix blog and read our latest announcements in our Newsroom.

 Tektronix and TekVPI are registered trademarks of Tektronix, Inc. All other trade names referenced are the service marks, trademarks or registered trademarks of their respective companies.